suzhaoqi/suzhaoqi.github.io/_pages/en-us/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Postdoctoral researcher @ 3D Vision and Computational Photography Lab led by [Yebin Liu](http://www.liuyebin.com/) in Institute for Brain and Cognitive Sciences, Department of Automation, [Tsinghua University](https://www.tsinghua.edu.cn/).
+Associate Professor in the College of Physics and Information Engineering, Fuzhou University.

-I received the B.S. degree in the Department of Physics, Tsinghua University, in 2017, and the Ph.D. degree in the Department of Automation, Tsinghua University (tutor: Yebin Liu), in 2023.
+I received the B.S. degree from the Department of Physics, Tsinghua University, in 2017, and the Ph.D. degree from the Department of Automation, Tsinghua University, in 2023.
+During my Ph.D. and subsequent postdoctoral research (until 2025), I worked in the 3D Vision and Computational Photography Lab led by [Yebin Liu](http://www.liuyebin.com/).

-My current research interests include computer vision and computer graphics, mainly focusing on 3D garment digitization.
+My current research interests include 3D vision and AI-based modeling methods, with applications in digital humans and related areas.